kestra-io/docs/content/docs/15.how-to-guides/python.md

 ## Scripts

-If you want to write a short amount of Python to perform a task, you can use the `io.kestra.plugin.scripts.python.Script` type to write it directly inside of your flow.
+If you want to write a short amount of Python to perform a task, you can use the `io.kestra.plugin.scripts.python.Script` type to write it directly inside of your flow configuration.
 This allows you to keep everything in one place.

 ```yaml
 id: python_scripts